ykasidit/pyserial_readline_cpu_usage_reduction/README.md

 )       = 1
 </pre>

 OK, this seems clean enough!
-Not sure if the timeout functionality is still there or not though - should be but I'm too lazy to verify that today ;-)

 My humble conclusion
 --------------------

-I'd avoid using pyserial's `readline()`, especially in less powerful devices where CPU power is quite limited, I'd use its `read()` function instead, and if we really need `readline()` we could use `io.BufferedReader` to wrap over the pyserial object where total CPU usage dropped from apx 60% to apx 5% in the Raspberry Pi Zero W (or write a buffering and `\n` splitter function if you like of course...).
+I'd avoid using pyserial's `readline()`, especially in less powerful devices where CPU power is quite limited, I'd use its `read()` function instead, and if we really need `readline()` we could use `io.BufferedReader` to wrap over the pyserial object where total CPU usage dropped from apx 60% to less than 5% (and even less when no 'print' calls) in the Raspberry Pi Zero W (or write a buffering and `\n` splitter function if you like of course...).
+If you want bigger buffer sizes or readline() max size limits, you can increase both the buffer_size in the bufferedreader and the max size in the readline() and use PySerial's 'timeout' instead - please see its docs its something like timeout None for blocking mode, 0 for async mode, and the rest for real timeout in seconds (float also possible) which seems suitable for my case as I had the bufferedreader that would wrap over it and gets updated in that many seconds and providing the 'complete' lines or parts if no newline in the specified readline() max len param.

 Another working method was calling readline() from the piped `stdout` of `subprocess` that called `busybox microcom -s 115200 /dev/ttyACM0` but that created a subprocess and we probably have less control/connection to the direct io or fd should issues arise, or another way would be to write a C .so lib or a Cython .so lib that would do the native reads and readlines but that was a overkill I think as above solution seems already good enough.